-How to Make Beer in 12 Easy Steps for Home Brew Beer and Homemade Brewing Recipes
+How to Make Beer in 12 Easy Steps with Excellent Home Brew Recipes

 Do you know how to make beer?
 Home brew beer doesn't need to be difficult, nor does it have to be on the same scale as commercial beer brewing.
 With our easy beer making instructions and home brew beer recipes there should be no more mistakes.
 In 12 easy steps you too can soon be enjoying your own homemade beer.

 Making homemade beer is lots of fun!
 If beer brewing was done back in the times of the Ancient Egyptians, then it must have been a simple process!
 And it is!
 Sometimes, people like to make things appear more difficult than they actually are.
-After reading our simple beer brewing instructions you will soon be brewing your own beer and drinking your own home brew!
+After reading our simple beer brewing instructions you will soon be brewing your own beer at home!

 HOW TO MAKE BEER AND BEER BREWING EQUIPMENT